tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 ### Metabolic Causes of Acidosis

+* Causes of acidosis (lowered pH) outside of the respiratory system that leads to too much retention of H+ or too much excretion of HCO3-
-* Will see: ↓HCO3- or ↑H+
+* Patient presents with: ↓HCO3- and ↓pH
-* Kidneys increase excretion of H+ and retention of HCO3-
+* Kidneys may attempt to compensate by increasing excretion of H+ and retention of HCO3-

 ### Metabolic Causes of Alkalosis

+* Causes of alkalosis (increased pH) outside of the respiratory system that leads to too much retention of HCO3- or too much excretion of H+
-* Will see: ↑HCO3- or ↓H+
+* Patient presents with: ↑HCO3- and ↑pH
-* Kidneys increase excretion of HCO3- and retention of H+
+* Kidneys may attempt to compensate by increasing excretion of HCO3- and retention of H+

 # Tubular Controls